jasl/vibe_photos_v4/blueprints/phase_final/docs/04_implementation_guide.md

 Each milestone should be shippable and testable in isolation, and early milestones should run directly on the host via `uv` rather than containers.

+> Operational note: PostgreSQL + pgvector is the only primary database target in current code.
+Any references to legacy file-backed databases are historical; treat the filesystem cache under `cache/` as rebuildable artifacts, not an operational database.

 ## 2. Repository Layout

 Recommended layout under `src/`: